apache/pulsar/site2/docs/functions-debug.md

 ---
 id: functions-debug
 title: Debug Pulsar Functions
-sidebar_label: "Debug Pulsar Functions"
+sidebar_label: "How to debug"
 ---

-You can use the following methods to debug functions:
+You can use the following methods to debug Pulsar Functions:
 * [Debug with captured stderr](functions-debug-stderr)
 * [Debug with unit test](functions-debug-unit-test)
 * [Debug with localrun mode](functions-debug-localrun)